 US Youth Soccer is divided into four regions, each region offers a regional camp for state association ODP teams in each eligible age group.
 The camps are designed to provide high-level competition and training for participating players.
 During this training and competition, players who are capable of performing at a higher level of play are identified for possible national team camp, pool, or team participation.
-Only those players who participated in Phase 1 will be eligible as well as recommendation from State Technical Director.
+Only those players who participated in Phase 1 and Phase 2 will be eligible as well as recommendation from State Technical Director.

 Can we get a list of players going to camp?

-No. Region IV handles all things related to Regional Camp, including invitations to players going to camp.
+State Director once get confirmation of those invited can share.
+Region IV handles all things related to Regional Camp, including invitations to players going to camp.